scala-android/android-sdk-plugin/README.md

     are still several caveats:
     * The `idea-sbt-plugin` is still required to actually perform the build
     * `aar` resources do not show up in editor or autocomplete automatically
-      * They can be added manually, but must be added everytime the project is refreshed from SBT (SBT toolwindow -> Refresh)
+      * They can be added manually but must be added every time the project is refreshed from SBT (SBT tool window -> Refresh)
       * To add:
         1. `Project Structure` -> `Modules` -> `+` -> `Import Module`
         2. `$HOME/.android/sbt/exploded-aars/AAR-PACKAGE-FOLDER`